Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 1. _Define the usage of a package manager_: choose the package manager(s) to be used, at least per system, preferably shared across the organization.
 Depending on the technologies that are used, you may need multiple package managers.
    - The package managers need to be integrated in your CI/CD pipeline.
 2. _Set the thresholds for library risks_ that are (not) acceptable: this is applicable to all types of risks.
-Set these goals in the [Sigrid objectives](#TBD).
+Set these goals in the [Sigrid objectives](../capabilities/portfolio-objectives.md).
 We advise the following objectives:
    - _No library vulnerabilities_: having vulnerabilities of medium or higher risk is generally not acceptable as a goal, and since there are relatively few low-risk vulnerabilities in practice, a 'clean sweep' of all vulnerabilities is preferred.
    - _No unacceptable licenses_; for a typical context this means no licenses that come with obligations or restrictions for commercial usage (see the [OSH Guidelines for producers](../reference/quality-model-documents/open-source-health.md) for more details.).
 In Sigrid these are classified as low-risk, and include the MIT, BSD, and Apache licenses.
    - _Ensure overall OSH quality rating is 4.0 stars or more_
 1. _Define how frequent to check for risks_ such as vulnerabilities and other risks in open source libraries.
 We suggest checking daily for vulnerabilities and quarterly for other OSH risks.
 See section [4.
 Scan the software for health issues](#4-scan-the-software-for-health-issues) for more details.
 2. _Define how fast new vulnerabilities have to be resolved_; this will depend on the criticality.
-See the section on [Handling detected vulnerabilities](#6-handling-detected-vulnerabilities) for details.
+See the section on [Handling vulnerabilities](#5-handling-vulnerabilities) for details.
 5. _Declare which libraries should not be checked_
    - This is useful when a library has properties that cause Sigrid to signal a risk, but that risk is a false positive.
    - Create an _ignore-list_.
 This list requires CISO approval.
 The ignore-list must be reviewed regularly (a few times per year): define when this review will happen.
    - Do note that if a library is put on the ignore-list since the reported vulnerability-list is a false positive, that does not necessarily mean that the other types of risk should be ignored as well.
 6. Optionally: _Define a shared permitted-list_: it can be useful (and in some organizations required) to have a shared list of libraries that are permitted.
   - This list can have an advisory role, functioning as a list of libraries that have already been checked, and are likely already in use.
 It can also have the role of a clearance list, where developers have only permission to use libraries from the permitted-list, and must seek approval for libraries that are not on that list.
-  - For determining whether to include libraries, see the criteria defined in the section [Adopting a new library](#adopting-a-new-library).
+  - For determining whether to include libraries, see the criteria defined in the section [Selecting a new library](#10-selecting-a-new-library).

 ### 3. How to improve portfolio and system-level OSH
 Especially for a new Sigrid, at the system and portfolio level there can be an abundance of OSH related issues that need to be fixed; this section provides some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first; Sigrid is designed specifically to help you focus on the highest priority issues.

-1. In case no package manager is used, or not for all libraries (all technologies), it makes a lot of sense to start with the adoption of a package manager.
+1. In case no package manager is used, or not for all libraries (all technologies), it makes a lot of sense to start with the -extended- use of a package manager.
 This it will make all other improvement steps easier, faster, and less error-prone.
 2. The next step is to focus on vulnerabilities, since these threaten your application security in the short term:
    - Start with a quick threat analysis to prioritize the systems that are most risk-prone: in particular business-critical systems with the most privacy-sensitive data or transactions should be at the top of this list.
    - Focus on removing all critical and high risk vulnerabilities first, continue with the remaining vulnerabilities.